 Should the Senate clear the legislation, then it would be up to Governor Jim Justice to sign the bill into law or sent it back for last-minute patching up if he finds anything off with the document.

 The Bill Is Worth It

-West Virginia’s sports betting bill is quite the comprehensive document indeed.
-It doesn’t focus solely on sports betting, but tries to push the whole bundle of iGaming and poker products along with it.
+West Virginia’s sports betting bill is quite a comprehensive document indeed.
+It doesn’t focus solely on sports betting but tries to push the whole bundle of iGaming and poker products along with it.

 This is an important distinction from many other states which, so far, have been trying to feed their lawmakers to a gradual adoption of sports betting and iGaming.
 West Virginia would rather not waste time.

 With 15% in tax and $250,000 per license, there’s sufficient incentive for the state to act on all of these activities in the short-term and reap the benefits in the long-term.
-Not only is West Virginia no its way to push out casinos and sportsbooks, but it could also join New Jersey, Nevada, Delaware and Pennsylvania as the fifth state to legalize online poker.
+Not only is West Virginia on its way to push out casinos and sportsbooks, but it could also join New Jersey, Nevada, Delaware, and Pennsylvania as the fifth state to legalize online poker.

 With Pennsylvania a little late to the party, and now concerned about the Wire Act, things have been moving along nevertheless.

 The Wire Act is now threatening to undo much of the progress many states have hoped to achieve, but West Virginia is not daunted by the possible suspension of all inter-state online gambling.